 This course helps students develop their creative and nonfiction writing through exploring the importance of the global city of London in a variety of genres: travel writing, cultural criticism, personal essay, fiction, correspondence, biography, and memoir.
 Themes common in urban writing including alienation, mental health, belonging and/or dislocation, the crowd vs. the individual, and immigrant experiences will also be a focus.

-Creative Nonfiction is a term used to encompass a range of different forms of writing, whose techniques are markedly literary, but whose subjects are presented as factually accurate or true to life.
-Examples include memoirs, biographies, personal essays, travel writing, cultural or historical criticism, journals, blogging, and correspondence.
-This course will offer students the opportunity to develop their skills in writing nonfiction prose.
-Building on their academic writing skills, students will further develop their craft as writers, learning how narrative structure, voice, imagery, description, characterisation, memory and dialogue can all be used to tell a compelling story; to breathe art into life.
+This is a practice-based course: students will read and analyse a range of writing about London (and elsewhere, for comparative purposes) and develop their craft as writers.
 Every class session will centre around writing exercises as well as workshopping one another’s writing.
-This practice-based course may therefore be of particular interest to students with a Creative Writing focus, or those who have, or who wish to develop, a personal writing practice outside of an academic context.
+The course may therefore be of particular interest to students with a Creative Writing focus, or those who have, or who wish to develop, a personal writing practice outside of an academic context.

 Prereq: WRT 205 or WRT 209 or ENL 213